The Eye Cream That Delivers 8 Hours Of Sleep In A Single Pump

 Advertisement

-Housed inside the little brown pump, teas of the green, chamomile, and fermented black variety (the latter of which anyone with an Equinox membership would call "Kombucha") work hard to quell inflammation and protect against UV-induced damage.
+Housed inside the little brown pump, teas of the green, chamomile, and fermented black variety (Kombucha) work hard to quell inflammation and protect against UV-induced damage.
 I know I need all the help I can get, given my tendency to squint any time I step outside, so I've been using the formula twice a day for two weeks to promising results.

 Kombucha's special talent?
 Scavenging for cell-damaging free radicals to destroy.
 "Black tea contains a large amount of antioxidants, and even more caffeine than green tea," says Dr. Alan J. Parks, MD, dermatologist and founder of DermWarehouse.
 "Both can help fight the signs of aging.
 Kombucha itself is hydrating and can improve skin elasticity."
 Can your whiskey do that?